AdrienAtallah/GettingAndCleaningData/README.md

 ###Analysis files:

 'run_analysis.R'  reads in the raw data files contained in the 'UCI HAR Datset' as well as descriptor files.
-It then extracts only the mean and standard deviation measurements, reorders a new data frame involving both the test and training subjects that is ordered by activity and subject.  this is written to a file 'test_training-Mean_SD.csv'.
-The script also calculates the means of each measurement by activity and subject and writes the data to 'Means_by_Subject-Activity.csv'
+It then extracts only the mean and standard deviation measurements, reorders a new data frame involving both the test and training subjects that is ordered by activity and subject.
+The script then calculates the means of each measurement by activity and subject and writes the data to 'Means_by_Subject-Activity.txt'